AlexThoma5/one_percent/README.md

 ### The 5 Planes of UX

-⚠️ NOTE: make sure to update the text below to match your own project! ⚠️

 #### 1. Strategy

 **Purpose**
-- Provide blog owners with tools to create, manage, and moderate engaging blog content and user interactions.
+- Provide users with a platform to track, log and reflect on their personal growth and daily habits.
-- Offer users and guests an intuitive platform to explore, engage, and contribute to blog discussions.
+- Offer a simple and intuitive dashboard to visualise progress across categories chosen by the site owner.

 **Primary User Needs**
-- Blog owners need seamless tools for publishing and managing posts and comments.
-- Registered users need the ability to engage with blog content through comments and account features.
-- Guests need the ability to browse and enjoy blog content without registration.
+- Users need an easy way to create, edit, and review logs for different personal growth categories.
+- Users need visual tools, like charts, to understand their progress over time.

 **Business Goals**
-- Foster a dynamic blogging platform with active user participation.
-- Build a sense of community through discussions and user engagement.
+- Promote self-improvement through consistency and incremental progress.
+- Ensure a clean, user-friendly interface that makes tracking personal growth simple and enjoyable.
-- Ensure easy blog content management for owners.
+- Ensure easy category management for owners.

 #### 2. Scope

 **[Features](#features)** (see below)

 **Content Requirements**
-- Blog post management (create, update, delete, and preview).
-- Comment moderation and management tools.
+- Ability for users to create, update, and delete personal logs in categories such as Body, Mind, Skills, and Habits.
+- Visualisation tools (charts and summaries) to display log data.
-- User account features (register, log in, edit/delete comments).
+- User account features (register, log in, edit/delete personal logs).
-- Notification system for comment approval status.
+- Notification system for successful/unsuccessful log actions (add/edit/delete).
 - 404 error page for lost users.

 #### 3. Structure

 **Information Architecture**
 - **Navigation Menu**:
+  - Links to Dashboard and Log Out (for logged-in users).
-  - Links to Home, Blog Posts, Login/Register, and Dashboard (for blog owners).
+  - Links to Sign Up and Log In (for guest users).
 - **Hierarchy**:
-  - Blog content displayed prominently for easy browsing.
-  - Clear call-to-action buttons for account creation and engagement (e.g., commenting).
+  - Landing Page: The main content and visuals introduce the app’s purpose, with a prominent Sign Up call-to-action to encourage new users to register.
+  - Dashboard: This page is the central hub for users once logged in.
+It allows users to quickly see progress in different categories through charts and easily navigate to individual category pages.
+  - Category Detail Pages: These pages are displayed prominently for logging and reviewing progress.
+The Add Log button is clearly visible, making it easy for users to create new entries.
+  - Log Cards: Each log entry includes Edit and Delete icons, allowing users to manage their logs directly from the category page using modals, keeping the UI clean and uncluttered.

 **User Flow**
-1. Guest users browse blog content → read posts and see commenter names.
+1. Guest users browse landing page → see and overview of the app and its benefits.
-2. Guest users register for an account → log in to leave comments.
+2. Guest users click the sign-up CTA → register for an account.
-3. Registered users leave comments → receive a pending approval notification.
+3. Registered users log in → arrive at personal dashboard.
-4. Blog owners create, update, and manage posts → moderate comments.
-5. Blog owners approve or reject comments → manage user interactions.
+4. Registered users on their dashboard → view all categories and navigate to category detail page.
+5. Registered users arrive at category page → prompted to add logs.
+6. Registered users manage logs → create, edit or delete entries.
+7. Returning users on the Dashboard → view categories and data visuals of progress if logs exist.

 #### 4. Skeleton